hcilab/wams/DESIGN.md

 ### Binding

 A [ Binding ](https://mvanderkamp.github.io/wams/module-gestures.Binding.html)
-associates a gesture with an element and a handler function that will be called when the gesture is recognized.
+associates a gesture with a handler function that will be called when the gesture is recognized.

 ### Input